Give your customers a clean, searchable place to find answers. Open-source, self-hostable, and built for support teams — not developers.

 Tiptap-powered WYSIWYG with auto-save, version history, and a distraction-free writing experience for your support team.

-8 built-in themes plus community themes via npm.
+8 built-in themes, all available via npm.
 Embed a search widget on any page with a single script tag.

 No per-seat pricing.
 No pageview limits.
 MIT licensed — clone the repo, self-host it, and keep it running forever at no cost.

-One-command migration CLIs for Intercom Articles, Zendesk Guide, Mintlify docs, and Notion databases.
+One-command migrations from Intercom Articles, Zendesk Guide, Mintlify docs, and Notion databases.
 Move in minutes, not days.

 Search your help center from Slack with /helpnest, or get AI answers in-channel with /helpnest-ask — without leaving your workflow.